Andrés García

 Andrés García García (24 May 1941 – 4 April 2023) was a Dominican-born Mexican actor.
-He served as a scuba diving instructor in Acapulco.
-At the time of his death, he was one of the last surviving stars from the Golden Age of Mexican cinema.
+He emerged as a leading man in action and adventure films during the late 1960s and early 1970s, later becoming a popular star of telenovelas.
+He was nominated for an Ariel Award for Best Supporting Actor for his performance in the film El principio (1973), and won a Premios TVyNovelas for Best Actor for El Privilegio de Amar (1999).

+Early life

+García was born in Santo Domingo in 1941, the son of Spanish Republican exiles Andrés García La Calle and Francisca García Acevedo.
+His Basque father was a flying ace and squadron leader in the Republican Air Force during the Civil War.
+During the 1950s, García's parents became disillusioned with the authoritarian regime of Rafael Leónidas Trujllo and emigrated to Mexico.
+García spent his youth in Acapulco, where he worked as a boatman and scuba diving instructor.

 Career

-García was born in Santo Domingo, Dominican Republic to Spanish parents and later relocated to Mexico.
-He was the son of Spanish exiles from the Spanish Civil War who received refuge in the country during the regime of Rafael Leónidas Trujillo.
-His father was a Spanish Republican combat aviator named Andrés García La Calle.

-García emigrated to Mexico, where he obtained Mexican nationality and pursued a career in show business.
-During the late 1960s and early 1970s, he became a sex symbol in Mexico and the rest of Latin America, participating in movies, Spanish language soap operas and photo-romance novels (magazine featuring photos of actors who create a story—a popular phenomenon across Latin America during the 1970s).
+Beginning in the late 1960s, García became a male sex symbol in Mexico and the rest of Latin America, participating in movies, telenovelas and photo-romance novels (magazine featuring photos of actors who create a story—a popular phenomenon across Latin America during the 1970s).

 In 1985 García starred in Mexican telenovela Tú o nadie, with Lucía Mendez and Salvador Pineda.
 Tú o nadie became a major hit and led to García receiving many international offers.
 He accepted an offer to go to Puerto Rico in 1986, where he acted in the soap operas Amame, with Johanna Rosaly, and Escándalo, with Iris Chacón and Charytín.
 Escándalo flopped, and the number of episodes recorded for that soap opera was cut in half by the television channel.

 In 2005, García participated in a reality show titled El Principe Azul (meaning Prince Charming, though it literally means The Blue Prince), a show geared toward finding his son, Leonardo a girlfriend.
 García began to flirt with the young women on the show, going as far as having an on-camera kiss with one of the contestants, making his son grow frustrated, and eventually leave the show.
 Two previously unknown men were then cast to participate in the show and try to conquer one of the ladies involved in it.
 In 2006, he starred in the soap opera El Cuerpo del Deseo, broadcast by Telemundo International.
 The script of this telenovela is about transmigration, the passing of a soul into another body after death, coinciding with García's beliefs on this subject.

-Personal life and death
+Personal life

-In September 2003, García made one of his several appearances on Cristina, the Spanish-language talk show hosted by Cristina Saralegui, to defend entertainers against paparazzi.
-He participated in over 50 different projects, including film, theater, soap opera and photo-opera work.

 Andres Garcia married Sonia Infante in 1980 and divorced in 1992.
 He also married Sandra Vale.

 García was also involved romantically, and remained friends, with Mexican model Carmen Campuzano and Puerto Rican singer Zeny, from the pop vocal duet Zeny & Zory.

+Death

 García died on 4 April 2023 in Acapulco, Mexico from complications of cirrhosis at the age of 81.